syoung466/cytellix-frontend/README.md

 - Users can sign up and log in.
 You cannot sign up with an email that is already registered.
     - Please log in after first signing up.
 - Users can create new posts with an attached image.
 Click on New Post.
     - Images are required.
-Title's must be at least 3 characters.
+Titles must be at least 3 characters.
 - Users can edit and delete only their own posts.
     - The option to edit and delete a post is not available for anyone except the user who posted it.